 Unless you have been living totally off-grid, then you are well aware of the Coronavirus (COVID-19).
 As of March 18th, the illness officially became a Pandemic.

-We have been inundated with updates, constant reminders of preventive measures such as washing our hands, social distancing, staying home if we are sick, along with new rules such as bans of more than ten people, major events being canceled, schools closing, areas labeled as Containment Zones, forced and self-quarantines, stay-at-home orders, jobs lost, and to top it all off, the never-ending debates of impending doom on cable news networks and social media.
+We have been inundated with updates, constant reminders of preventive measures such as washing our hands, social distancing, along with new rules such as bans of more than ten people, major events being canceled, schools closed for the rest of the school year, forced and self-quarantines, stay-at-home orders, wearing face masks, jobs lost, and to top it all off, the never-ending debates of impending doom on cable news networks and social media.
 In fact, you can’t go anywhere without hearing, seeing or feeling about it!
 What do I mean by “feeling”?